 Now you need a way to sell your book.
 That’s where ecommerce platforms like Shopify come in.
 Your ecommerce platform manages the shopping pages and cart—giving readers the ease and security of any big retail site.

 Finally, you need your book!
-You could order 1,000 copies and store them in your garage, running to Fedex to ship each order individually.
-Or you could connect your Shopify store to Lulu xPress and use our print-on-demand network to fulfill your orders.
+You could order 1,000 copies and store them in your garage, running to FedEx to ship each order individually.
+Or you could connect your Shopify store to Lulu Direct and use our print-on-demand network to fulfill your orders.

 Sell Like A Professional Author

-If you opt to use Shopify and Lulu xPress (our print-on-demand app for Shopify), you cut out a huge amount of overhead (down to as low as $9 a month for Shopify).
+If you opt to use Shopify or WooCommerce and Lulu Direct, you cut out a huge amount of overhead (down to as low as $9 a month for Shopify).
 Print-on-demand means you don’t need to keep books in stock.
 Your entire business could fit in a laptop.

 Lots of really cool bookselling websites exist too.
 Like Honeycomb Collective, a company selling astrology almanacs.
 Astrology calendars and planners are popular and could sell on a retail site.
 But selling directly means you stay on their site when you shop, you are prompted to join their mailing list, and you keep your shopping data with the retailer.